The best pressure washers and pressure cleaners in 2024

 We tested a range of pressure washers and pressure cleaners, putting them through their paces on a range of surfaces.
 They were assessed according to the following criteria with equal marks attributed to each:

-• Preparation.
+- Set up and storage.
 Assessed how easy the pressure washers and cleaners were to assemble, how long this took and if any extra tools were needed, and how easy the instructions are to use.
-We also looked at how easy and quick it was to charge the batteries and store the pressure washers and cleaners.
+We also looked at size, any storage features how quick it was to charge the batteries for the pressure cleaners and how easy it was to store.

-• Handling.
-Looked at comfort, weight, balance and grip, including features like a safety button, the runtime, and noise.
+- Handling.
+Looked at weight, balance and how easy it was to move around the garden and use, its grip, including features like a safety button, the battery runtime, and noise level.

-• Performance.
-Focused on how well pressure washer cleaned.
-We assessed how they dealt with different surfaces, such as paving, furniture, brick, and cars.
-We tested different nozzles, water pressure levels, and and different areas of the garden.
+- Performance.
+Focused on cleaning power and how well and quickly the pressure washer cleaned.
+We assessed how they dealt with different surfaces, such as paving, furniture, brick, and cars and tested different nozzles, water pressure levels, and and different areas of the garden.

 For more information on our testing process, see How We Review.